BMS BANDS

 -Bb Clarinet

--A box of at least three strength #2.5 Bb clarinet reeds.
-Rico are ok and are the cheapest
+-A box of at least three strength #2.5 Bb clarinet reeds (for beginners).
+Rico are ok and are typically the most cost effective.

 -A clarinet swab